-As we pass the middle of the term, instructors are asked to think about course evaluations that students complete at the end of the term (November 19-December 9).
-By November 17, U-M instructors are invited to preview evaluation questions and create a few of their own if they wish.
+As we pass the middle of the term, instructors are asked to think about course evaluations that students complete at the end of the term (November 19-December 10).
+Twelve days before evaluations open, U-M instructors are invited to preview evaluation questions and create a few of their own if they wish.
 What principles or goals might guide you in that process?

-In this blog post, we review the university-wide questions that appear on end-of-semester evaluations, as well as those added for Fall 2020 in particular, and we offer guidance on how to make the most of instructor-created questions.
+In this blog post, we review the university-wide questions that appear on end-of-semester evaluations, and we offer guidance on how to make the most of instructor-created questions.
 These principles can also be used to create questions for feedback that you collect at other times of the semester.
 In addition, this previous CRLT blog post provides strategies for increasing student response rates, and this Registrar's site contains details about the course evaluation process.

-In addition, the current course evaluations include10 required items (rated on a scale of “Strongly Agree” to “Strongly Disagree” for all but one, as noted below):
+Fall 2021 forms will revert to questions that do not focus on the pandemic.
+These include eight required items (rated on a scale of “Strongly Agree” to “Strongly Disagree” for all but one, as noted below):

 - This course advanced my understanding of the subject matter.